Fast Data Manipulation with data.table

 ][order(-Mean.Length)]

 This reads as: “From iris_dt, where Sepal.Length > 5, compute mean by Species, then sort by Mean.Length descending.”
+Chaining keeps related operations together and eliminates the need for temporary variables that clutter the workspace and consume memory.

-Setting Keys for Speed
+Setting keys for speed

 setkey(iris_dt, Species)